lvzhang11112/SD-pruning/README.md

 <div align="center">
 <img src="assets/framework.png" width="80%"></img>
 </div>
-This work presents *Slide-Pruning*, an efficient structrual pruning method for diffusion models.
+This work presents *ST-Pruning*, an efficient structrual pruning method for diffusion models.
 Our empirical assessment highlights two primary features:
 1) ``Efficiency``: It enables approximately a 50% reduction in FLOPs at a mere 10% to 20% of the original training expenditure;
 2) ``Consistency``: The pruned diffusion models inherently preserve generative behavior congruent with the pre-trained ones.